 Access to country tariff quotas in the EU (including the UK) is managed by the New Zealand Meat Board (for high-quality beef and sheep meat) and MPI (for butter, cheddar cheese, and cheese for processing).

 We have prepared some extra information for exporting under these tariff rate quotas under a ‘no deal’ Brexit scenario.

 If you have questions about tariff quotas for:

-The UK Government has information to help you prepare for a possible 'no deal' Brexit.
+If you export to the UK or EU, they also have information to help you prepare for a possible ‘no deal’ Brexit.

 - Partnership pack, preparing for changes at the UK border after a 'no deal' EU exit

 - How to prepare if the UK government leaves the EU with no deal – importing and exporting